zenodeapp/shielded-swap/README.md

 - _WIP: Tutorial-like workflows_
 - _WIP: compatibility with both 'broken' shielded namada-chains and 'normal' functioning ones._
 - _WIP: Smart shield-syncing; with a locking mechanism to prevent corruption._
+- _IDEA: Allow swapping of any type of token depending on the selected pool (not just naan-uosmo)._

 ## Quick-start